jjranalli/nightwind/README.md

 ### BeforeTransition

-Nightwind also exports a `beforeTransition` function that you can leverage in case you prefer to build your own toogle functions.
+Nightwind also exports a `beforeTransition` function that you can leverage in case you prefer to build your own toggle functions.
 It prevents unwanted transitions as a side-effect of having nightwind class in the html tag.

 Check out the `toggle` function in the [Nextjs example below](#examples) for an example of how this could be implemented.